 - Delight in teaching middle school girls!

-Interested Candidates: Send a resume and letter of interest.
+Interested Candidates: Send a resume and letter of interest to:

 To apply for this job email your details to firstname.lastname@example.org